derivia/study-notes/notes/PERSONAL-NOTES.md

 - Integration Testing
     - Conducted on connections between different parts of the application.
     - Focused on ensuring that various parts works well together.
-    - Tests generally occur on the connections (interfaces) between different modules written by different developers working on a bigger system.
+    - Generally occur on the connections (interfaces) between different modules written by different developers working on a bigger system.

 ### Caching